 What is your current occupation?

-This is an opportunity to discuss how your work experience wilI help you in your studies, or how your course will help you develop your future career.
+This is an opportunity to discuss how your work experience will help you in your studies, or how your course will help you develop your future career.

 How will you pay for your studies?